NikKowPHP/skinova/docs/app_description.md

 - **`COMPLETED`:** The flow is finalized and the user's profile is marked `onboardingCompleted=true`.

 ### G. Scheduled & Background Tasks
-- A weekly cron job (`/api/cron/scan-reminder`) is configured to send users an email notification, encouraging them to perform their weekly scan and maintain their progress log.
+- A weekly **scan reminder** cron job (`/api/cron/scan-reminder`) is configured to send users an email notification, encouraging them to perform their weekly scan and maintain their progress log.
 This is secured via a `CRON_SECRET` environment variable.
+- A weekly **progress report** cron job (`/api/cron/weekly-report`) is implemented to send users a summary of their progress.

 ## 4. Data Models
 The database schema (`prisma/schema.prisma`) is designed around the core user journey.